 Trying to convince an alcoholic that they need help can feel like hitting your head against a brick wall.
 Many people with AUD are in total denial about their drinking problem.
-It can be quite a challenge to break through the wall of resistance and usher them towards treatment.
+It can be quite a challenge to break through the wall of resistance and usher them toward treatment.
 Don’t give up.

 There are some things you can do to prepare for when that hopeful day does arrive that they are open to seeking help and find urgent help for alcoholic: